 • Customer: Private API endpoints that require customer-level access.
 (For example, view previous orders)

-Advantages of Rest API
+Advantages of Custom REST API in Magento 2

 • Allows for real-time data access, enabling you to provide up-to-date